 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 The Osceola Area Chamber of Commerce and Village have collaborated to provide brochures for property owners on the Village’s website and placing them in the Village’s December newsletter that is sent to property owners with their utility bill.
+The Police Department also promotes education when an owner is identified.
+This practice helps to educate.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.